cvvergara/gmt-OSGeoLive/doc/rst/source/GMT_Docs.rst

 GMT 5 represents a new branch of GMT development that mostly preserves the capabilities of the previous versions while adding over 200 new features to an already extensive bag of tricks.
-Our PostScript library :doc:`PSL <postscriptlight>` has seen a complete rewrite as well and produce shorter and more compact PostScript.
+Our *PostScript* library :doc:`PSL <postscriptlight>` has seen a complete rewrite as well and produce shorter and more compact *PostScript*.
 However, the big news is aimed for developers who wish to leverage GMT in their own applications.
 We have completely revamped the code base so that high-level GMT functionality is now accessible via GMT "modules".
 These are